 Spinach (3.63g of carbs per 100g)

-Spinach is a renowned superfood, and has numerous health benefits, thanks to its high levels of iron, magnesium, calcium and vitamins A, B1, B2, B6, E and K. This amazing leafy green is also versatile and is great raw or cooked.
+Spinach is a renowned superfood, and has numerous health benefits, thanks to its high levels of iron, magnesium, calcium and vitamins A, B1, B2, B6, E and K. This amazing leafy green is also versatile and is great raw or cooked, another of the great vegetables low in carbs.

 Asparagus (3.88g of carbs per 100g)